Auslander-Reiten quiver and representation theories related to KLR-type Schur-Weyl duality: Application to KLR algebras

-In this subsection, we first review the results on $\Rep(R)$ associated to finite Cartan datum $\mathsf{FCD}$ which were investigated in \cite{BKM12,Kato12,KR09,Mc12}, briefly.
+In this subsection, we first review the results on $\Rep(R)$ associated to a simple Lie algebra $\g_0$ which were investigated in~\cite{BKM12,Kato12,KR09,Mc12}, briefly.
 Then we shall refine the results by using the order $\prec_{[\redez]}^\tb$ which is far coarser than $<_\redez^\tb$.
 We would like to emphasize that the results in this subsection work for {\it all} reduced expressions $\redez$ of {\it all} finite types.